 Harriet is the author of the 2020 award winning book, How to Talk to Your Kids About Climate Change, turning Angst into Action.
 In her spare time, she established the NYC Metro Climate Reality Project and served as it's first chair.
-Harriet is the Board Chair of Young Voices for the Planet and she works with many local, regional and national environmental and social justice organizations.
+Harriet is the Board Chair of Young Voices for the Planet and works with and advises many local, regional and national environmental and social justice organizations.
 She was a national organizer for the 2014 NYC Peoples Climate March, the September 2015 Moral March on Climate in Washington, DC, the Climate Justice Contingent for the 2017 Women March on Washington, and the 2017 Peoples Climate Movement March in Washington, DC.
 Harriet teaches Climate Change and Society - a class she created - and World Sustainability, at Ramapo College of New Jersey.
 On the 50th Anniversary of Earth Day, April 22nd, 2020 the Human Impacts Institute and the New York City Department of Transportation opened an exhibit where Harriet is featured as one of 29 NYC Climate Heroes.
 (The exhibit is virtual for now, but the plan is to have the Climate Heroes display line Broadway in New York City from Union Square to Time Square.)
 Harriet is the 2021 Waterspirit Suzanne Golas Awardee and a 2019 featured speaker at the Global Engagement Summit at United Nations Headquarters.
 Harriet was chosen by Circle of Moms as one of the top 25 Eco-Friendly Moms and by Next Tribe, in their Women of the Year acknowledgements, as a Planet Protector.
 Harriet regularly writes for or is interviewed by a wide range of national and local media outlets and organizations including: Lifetime TV's The Balancing Act, Christian Science Monitor's Modern Parenthood, Safer Chemicals Healthy Families, MSNBC, The Global Team of 200, The Green Divas Podcast, Rodale News, Maria's Farm Country Kitchen, REI, Global News, Parents Magazine and the Healthy Child Healthy World Network.
 She is also featured regularly on podcasts and radio shows around the country and the world.
 To learn more about where Harriet will be and has been check out the author and press pages on this website.
 As well, Harriet sits on various boards and actively supports the work of international, national and regional climate, justice and education organizations, including: WECAN's US Women's Climate Justice Initiative Steering Committee, Young Voices for the Planet, Our Kids Climate, Network for Responsible Public Policy, Dear Tomorrow, Teach Climate and Climate Psychology North America.